devhliu/dcmCheck/docs/latest/deployment/recipes/nginx--image-archive.md

 - The domain: `http://127.0.0.1`

-#### DCMCloud Viewer
+#### OHIF Viewer

-The DCMCloud Viewer's configuration is imported from a static `.js` file.
-The configuration we use is set to a specific file when we build the viewer, and determined by the env variable: `APP_CONFIG`.
+The OHIF Viewer's configuration is imported from a static `.js` file.
+The configuration we use is set to [a specific file][config-ohif] when we build the viewer, and determined by the env variable: `APP_CONFIG`.
 You can see where we set its value in the `dockerfile` for this solution:

 `ENV APP_CONFIG=config/docker_openresty-orthanc.js`

-You can find the configuration we're using here:
-`/public/config/docker_openresty-orthanc.js`

 To rebuild the `webapp` image created by our `dockerfile` after updating the Viewer's configuration, you can run: